 I plan to have Wakai-san participate next time.
 He worked on pulling together the overall sound for this game.

 Yes, that’s right.
 At first, it was just the two of us, but as we got a sense for the number of stages and the scale of the events, the staff grew.
 It was impossible for just the two of us to handle the sound by ourselves, so I talked to (Koji) Kondo-san2 about increasing our numbers.
 2Koji Kondo: Software Development Department, Entertainment Analysis & Development Division, Nintendo.
-He has composed music for series like Super Mario and The Legend of Zelda.
+He has composed music for series like Super Mario Bros.
+25th Anniversary and Iwata Asks: The Legend of Zelda: Ocarina of Time 3D

 So you just jumped straight to ten people?